 Naturally powerful, strong women sometimes fall into this trap and unfortunately it’s all too common.
 I’ll admit that I have to work on some of the things on this list myself.

-Here are eleven signs that you’re mothering him and tips on how to stop.
+Here are eleven signs you’re mothering your man and tips on how to stop.

 1. You nag.

 Nagging demonstrates clearly that you don’t expect him to remember or follow through on his word.
 Being “nagged to death” is a common reason for breakups.

 2. He no longer bothers to challenge you.

 If he disagrees with something you said, he has stopped telling you about it.
 He just “goes along to get along” because he has started to feel like the consequences of disagreeing just aren’t worth it.
 He might even pay lip service to “agreeing” with you while emotionally checking out.

 He used to make plans for you two and assert himself.
 Suddenly he’s asking your opinion on everything and you feel like you’re holding the controls to the relationship.

 This dynamic occurs after a woman sets up a pattern where she second-guesses his decisions regularly.
 It’s not that he’s suddenly been struck by the inability to make a decision, it’s that he realizes that you’re not likely to be happy with what he chooses so he’ll hold off on choosing anything to avoid an argument.